bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/my_README.md

 - run 'knex seed:make 004-tasks'
 - created tasks with query editoer instead - ALREADY RAN SEEDS, ERROR RE-RUNNING - Knex-cleaner?

+# Finish the projects router and model
+- Them bitches is working

+# Make a router
+- created resources folder, with resources-model.js and resources-router.js
+- set up the resources router and import into server.js

+# Make a model
+- in resources-model.js make a model for find, findById, add, addToProject
+- import into resources router
+## Sanity check: Check it all out on Postman [✅ end points are WORKING!]